International Committee for Radionuclide Metrology (ICRM)

 The International Committee for Radionuclide Metrology (ICRM) is an association of radionuclide metrology laboratories whose membership is composed of delegates of these laboratories together with other scientists (associate members) actively engaged in the study and applications of radioactivity.
 It explicitly aims at being an international forum for the dissemination of information on techniques, applications and data in the field of radionuclide metrology.
 This discipline provides a range of tools for tackling a wide variety of problems in numerous other fields, for both basic research and industrial applications.
 Radionuclide metrology continues to play an important role in the nuclear industry, supporting activities such as radionuclide production, nuclear medicine, measurement of environmental radioactivity and of radionuclides in food and drinking water, decommissioning of nuclear facilities, nuclear security and emergency preparedness, nuclear physics research, etc.

 The ICRM Low-Level Measurement Techniques working group held its previous ICRM - Low-Level Radioactivity Measurement Techniques conference, ICRM-LLRMT 2016, in Seattle (USA) 26-30 September 2016, hosted by the Pacific Northwest National Laboratory (PNNL).
 Proceedings were published as special issue of Applied Radiation and Isotopes Vol. 126 (August 2017).
-The next Low-Level Radioactivity Measurement Techniques conference (ICRM-LLRMT 2020 Conference, postponed to 2022 due to the COVID-19 pandemic) will be a five-day meeting hosted by the INFN-LNGS at the Gran Sasso National Laboratory in Italy, 2-6 May 2022 (https://icrm2022.lngs.infn.it); proceedings are planned to be published on-line by Applied Radiation and Isotopes before the end of 2022.
+The latest Low-Level Radioactivity Measurement Techniques conference (ICRM-LLRMT 2020 Conference, postponed to 2022 due to the COVID-19 pandemic) was a five-day meeting hosted by the INFN-LNGS at the Gran Sasso National Laboratory in Italy, 2-6 May 2022 (https://icrm2022.lngs.infn.it); proceedings are planned to be published on-line by Applied Radiation and Isotopes before the end of 2022.

 Note: This information is made available through the National Institute of Standards and Technology (NIST) facilities.
 However, the views expressed and the decisions reported do not necessarily connote NIST agreement with, or endorsement of them.
 Further, NIST does not endorse any commercial products that may be mentioned.
 Any comments that you provide by e-mail or by submitting an on-line form may be sent to members of the ICRM who may not follow the same NIST privacy practices.